-There are currently over 100 registered organisations, and a further significant number of branches within those organisations, which together make up reporting units for the purposes of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+The ROC publishes a list of registered organisations online.
+Registered organisations and their branches make up reporting units for the purposes of the Fair Work (Registered Organisations) Act 2009 (the RO Act).

-Under the RO Act, reporting units are required to lodge financial reports within specified timeframes and organisations are required to lodge annual returns within specified timeframes.
+Under the RO Act, reporting units are required to lodge financial reports within specified timeframes.
+Registered organisations are also required to lodge an annual return by 31 March every year.

-The information in those documents is critical to making sure that each organisation's members can understand how their organisation is performing, as well as allowing members to be involved in their organisation's financial management.
+The information in those documents is critical to making sure that each organisation's members can understand how their organisation is performing.
+They also allow members to be involved in the financial management of their organisation.

 Report card – financial reporting

 The report card for financial reporting identifies the common financial reporting compliance issues of the relevant year.
 When preparing the financial report, reporting units and registered auditors should pay close attention to the focus areas identified in the report card.Report card – 2020 financial reporting